SoftUni-Internal/interactive-content/EN/06-Forms/03-Reactive-Forms.md

 These input values can then be accessed **synchronously**.

-This way, we are sure that the information stored is consistent and predictable, when requested.
+This way, we are sure that the information stored is consistent and predictable when requested.

 They also enable reactive transformations, such as adding elements dynamically, while also making unit testing much easier.